Águilas Doradas: History

 Prior to the start of the 2024 season, and due to disagreements with the local administration of Rionegro which included the eviction from their training venue, Águilas Doradas were granted approval by the General Assembly of DIMAYOR to seek a new venue for their home matches.
 Although the club stayed in Rionegro to play their home matches during the Apertura tournament, on 23 July 2024 it confirmed the relocation of its home matches to Sincelejo, Sucre Department, given the lack of support from the new local government as well as the difficulty in obtaining sponsorship by private enterprises.
-The club played its home matches during the 2024 Finalización tournament in Sincelejo, but the agreement with the local government was not renewed at the end of the season due to budget limitations.
+The club played its home matches during the 2024 Finalización tournament in Sincelejo, but the agreement with the local government was not renewed at the end of the season due to budget limitations and the club returned to Rionegro.